garciaev/PredictingSolarEnergy/README.md

 # The Solution

-I implemented extreme gradient boosted trees XGBoost: https://github.com/dmlc/xgboost I ran XGBoost to find patterns that link weather forecasts to the actual integrated solar energy measured at each Oklahoma Mesonet site.
+I implemented the gradient-boosted decision tree model [XGBoost](https://github.com/dmlc/xgboost) I ran XGBoost to find patterns that link weather forecasts to the actual integrated solar energy measured at each Oklahoma Mesonet site.
 I was able to predict the actual solar energy available to <6.5% accuracy for the vast majority of days, using a portion of the data not used in model training.

 # Installation